MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

 Making an Admin
 --------------

-* -Now you want to make an admin user.
+* Now you want to make an admin user.
 Go to the website and sign up with the account info for your admin user.
-* -From the home page, click on “Create profile”
+* From the home page, click on “Create profile”
-* -Fill in the account details, check the box agreeing not to scrape the data from the website, and click “Create my account”
+* Fill in the account details, check the box agreeing not to scrape the data from the website, and click “Create my account”
-* -Then go to terminal and type ``Ctrl+C`` to stop the server from running.
+* Then go to terminal and type ``Ctrl+C`` to stop the server from running.
 Run the following commands:

 .. code-block:: phyton